erfantoloue/QC_inhibitor_prediction/README.md

 In order to use the model to predict the pIC50 for novel compounds, simply import SMILES of structures in the `compounds.csv` file.
 After that run
  <br> `python test.py` <br>
 The results will be saved in the `predictions.csv` file.
+## Predicted datasets
+The predicitons are available in the **Predictions** directory.
+These compounds are filtered by Lipinski's Rule of 5.